Offaly Solicitors, Thomas W Enright Solicitors

 The rate applicable to residential property applies to the residential element and the rate applicable to non-residential property applies to the non-residential element.

-If there is a premium on the lease then the rate chargeable is the same as that applicable to residential, non-residential or mixed property, as appropriate.
+A premium on a lease is chargeable at the same rate as that applicable to residential, non-residential or mixed property, as appropriate.

 The rate chargeable on the rent is set out in the table below: